Volkswagen, BMW and Daimler research institute used monkeys to test diesel fumes

 As of late 2017, dealing with the scandal had cost Volkswagen a total of $30 billion.

--- Claudia Otto, Nadine Schmidt and Charles Capel contributed reporting.
+-- Claudia Otto, Nadine Schmidt, Chris Liakos and Charles Capel contributed reporting.